Kazerun: Caravanserais

 Due to its location on the country's commercial highway, Kazerun has had numerous caravanserais throughout history, most of which have disappeared today.
 However, there are currently three prominent caravanserais of the Safavid era in the suburbs of Kazerun.
 Mian-Kotal Caravanserai is the most prominent of them, which is known as the only stone caravanserai in Iran.
 The other two caravanserais include Kamarej and Konartakhteh caravanserais.

 Rivers and springs

 The two main rivers, Shapur and Jereh, pass from the west and east sides of Kazerun and are among the tourist attractions of this city.
-Among the prominent springs of Kazerun, we can mention the springs of Sarab-e Ardeshir, Sasan, Sarab-e Dokhtaran, Dadin and Bidmeshk.
+Among the prominent springs of Kazerun are the springs of Sarab-e Ardeshir, Sasan, Sarab-e Dokhtaran, Dadin and Bidmeshk.